Child of Glass: Filming

 The film was shot on location in Danville, Kentucky in August 1977.
 For the scene in which the exterior barn burns, the production used pyrotechnics to burn a real barn that was purchased from a local man, dismantled, and relocated to a different site where it was reassembled.

 The graveyard scenes were filmed in Bellevue Cemetery in Danville, but there was no appropriate tomb for the final scene, therefore one was built in the cemetery.
 The set remained a popular tourist attraction for years afterwards.

 Home media

-Disney released the film on VHS in early 1987 and a DVD-on-Demand version of this film as part of their Disney Generations Collection line of DVDs on December 5, 2011.
+Billboard magazine mentioned Child of Glass under "New Releases: Home Video" in their January 31, 1987 issue.